Skip to content

 • For SSH timeout/connectivity errors, ensure management network routing or configure bastion/proxy jump.

-• Recent driver failures include an open: <evidence>/<driver>.log hint in the error summary.
+• Recent driver failures include an open: <run-record-path>/<driver>.log hint in the error summary.
 Start with that file first.

 • If kubectl hangs but the RKE2 module reports status=ok, check the kubeconfig server: endpoint and confirm your workstation can reach the management subnet (vnetmgmt, typically 10.10.0.0/24).